 Flight Itinerary: You need to bring your confirmed flight itinerary.
 This will increase the chances of your France Schengen Visa approval.
 Don’t buy flight tickets before your visa gets approved.
 Opt for temporary bookings instead to save money.
 If your visa gets rejected, you’ll end up losing a lot of money with real reservations.

-What is flight itinerary?
-Is it accepted by the Schengen consulate ?
+What is the flight itinerary?
+Is it accepted by the Schengen consulate?

 Your travel itinerary : you MUST BOOK your airline ticket but do not purchase until the visa has been approved.